QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     @show A[2,1]
     @show B[1];

-Instead of allocating a new matrix, you can take a ``view`` of a matrix, which provides and appropriate ``AbstractArray`` type that doesn't allocate new memory with the ``@view`` matrix.
+Instead of allocating a new matrix, you can take a ``view`` of a matrix, which provides an appropriate ``AbstractArray`` type that doesn't allocate new memory with the ``@view`` matrix.

 .. code-block:: julia